noaa-nwfsc/CMISST/README.md

 ## Data sources

-To update the data files:
+ -  responseData.RData
  -  land.RData
  -  oceanSSTData.RData
- -  oceanSSHData.RData
- -  responseData.RData
+ -  oceanSSHData.RData (this one is too large to upload, so will have to be created by the user)

-you will need to download the source data files, store them in the data folder (use /SST and /SSH subfolders for SST and SSH data), and run the code in createStoredObjects.R
+To update the data files, you will need to download the source data files, store them in the data folder (use /SST and /SSH subfolders for SST and SSH data), and run the code in createStoredObjects.R

 SST data are from ERSST (https://www.ncei.noaa.gov/pub/data/cmb/ersst/v5/netcdf/).
 But I obtained them where they have been reposted in a slightly different format here: